Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 A fashion photographer Johan Hellström achieved the impossible with Fabriken Furillen, as he converted the desolate landscape of an old gravel query into a romantic, cozy getaway.

 Driving into the gate of the Furillen Factory on the Swedish island of Gotland is a strange experience.
-It's like going into a closed quarry where there have not been humans for decades.
+It's like entering a closed quarry where humans have not been for decades.

 Marques de Riscal is located near the village of Elciego in the Spanish wine region of La Rioja.
 Surrounded by medieval walls and vineyards, the place has an almost fairytale-like feel.